 2021 – LLL celebrates 100 years of operation.

-As a result of these regulatory changes, the LLL Board made the strategic decision to apply to become an ADI and be fully regulated under the Banking Act, meaning the LLL can continue to offer at-call savings accounts in support of the Lutheran Church.
+As a result of these regulatory changes, the LLL Board made the strategic decision to apply to become an ADI and be fully regulated under the Banking Act, meaning LLL could continue to offer at-call savings accounts in support of the Lutheran Church.

 Legacies and donations

-Significantly, throughout the history of the LLL, many people have left legacies or given donations to the LLL.
-Legacies and donations are placed into the LLL Permanent Funds and the capital amount of the gift is never spent but will continue to work and support the wider church in perpetuity*.
+Significantly, throughout the history of LLL, many people have left legacies or given donations to LLL.
+Legacies and donations are placed into the LLL Permanent Funds and the capital amount of the gift is never spent but will continue to work and support the wider Church annually*.
 To know that this gift is going to provide ongoing support for the mission of the LCA is something which is very attractive to many people.

 *LLL Board policy is to retain all legacies and donations as reserves which are not to be spent.